pnp/blog/content/post/upload-documents-to-sp-using-graph-and-msal/index.md

 }

 ```
-***

 ## Handling the selected file

-Graph will axcept the file as an ArrayBuffer, a Buffer or a Blob.
-In my example we use a filereader object to read the file as an ArrayBuffer and send it to the uploadDocument function.
+Graph will accept the file as an ArrayBuffer, a Buffer or a Blob.
+In my example we use a file reader object to read the file as an ArrayBuffer and send it to the uploadDocument function.

 Obtain the filename and the file itself from the input field.

 ```javascript
 const filename =
           document.getElementById("selectedFile").files[0].name;
 const fileToUplode =
           document.getElementById("selectedFile").files[0];
 ```

 Create a FileReader and a function that will run when the FileReader is loading.
-Then call the readFileAsArrayBuffer function passing in the file.
-The onload function has an event parameter ‘event.target.result’ will contain the ArrayBuffer version of the selected file.
+Then call the `readFileAsArrayBuffer` function passing in the file.
+The `onload` function has an event parameter `event.target.result` will contain the ArrayBuffer version of the selected file.

 ```javascript
 filereader.onload = async (event) => {
   await uploadDocument(filename, event.target.result);